Changi Village

-Changi Village is a modern village situated at the northern tip of Changi which is at the eastern end of Singapore.
+Changi Village is a modern village situated at the northern tip of Changi, which is at the eastern end of Singapore.
 It is the usual connecting point for travellers heading to Pulau Ubin or Malaysia by ferry.
-Fishermen in the kelongs located in the Serangoon Harbour offshore also use this jetty as a drop off point to come onto mainland.
-Changi Village also has many resorts and leisure facilities to cater for a weekend getaway for many Singaporeans.
-The area is classified by Urban Redevelopment Authorities as under the planning area of Changi and in the subzone of Changi Point.
+Fishermen in the kelongs located at Serangoon Harbour offshore also use the jetty as a drop-off point to come onto the mainland.
+Changi Village also has many resorts and leisure facilities to cater for weekend getaways for many Singaporeans.
 It is also classified under District 17 for property indexing.